eugeneboyah/Adress_book/README.md

 Enter a country name that you want to search (or 'exit' to quit):
 If you enter Liberia as an example,
 ~~~~
+### The Country Portal will be very good for every individual, be if educated or not. because users don't have to spell the country entire name before getting the country information ( just remember the first letter for that country )

 #### The program will display a menu that instruct users on how to use the program.
 + If you enter the country name, the portal will display a menu that allow you select option eg:
 ~~~